Post-holiday blues got you down? Need a pick me up? Here’s something that’ll lift your spirits:

 The Latin name for chocolate is Theobroma Cacao, or 'food of the gods.'
 But we’re not talking Hershey's kisses or candy bars here.
 Quality is the name of the game.

 Most notable is chocolate's effect on the aging process.
-Cacao contains a compound called epicatechin which has been studied for its ability to enhance the creation of new mitochondria, the energy centers in our cells.
-While mitochondrial damage has been shown to "speed up" the aging process (leading to more age-related diseases like Alzheimer's), the creation of new mitochondria (and protection of existing ones) has been shown to protect against age-related damage and disease.
+Cacao contains a compound called epicatechin which has been studied for its ability to enhance the production of mitochondria, the so-called powerhouses of our cells.
+While mitochondrial damage has been shown to accelerate the aging process (leading to more age-related diseases like Alzheimer's), the creation of new mitochondria (and the protection of existing ones) has been shown to protect against age-related damage and disease.

 It’s simple, really: good quality chocolate, good quality life.